poseidon/terraform-render-bootstrap/README.md

-# terraform-render-bootkube
+# terraform-render-bootstrap

-`terraform-render-bootkube` is a Terraform module that renders TLS certificates, static pods, and manifests for bootstrapping a Kubernetes cluster.
+`terraform-render-bootstrap` is a Terraform module that renders TLS certificates, static pods, and manifests for bootstrapping a Kubernetes cluster.

 ## Audience